Asymmetries of Service: Interdependence and Synchronicity: Numerical Demonstrations and Extension of Insights: Directionally Dependent Interactions

 Let us emphasize that these four parameter settings constitute just four points along a slice of the space of what service interactions could be modeled.
 However, we believe that these are natural alterations of the service system captured in the original contact center data.
 These perturbations constitute service conversations with different instantaneous impacts upon each message ($\alpha_{x,y}$'s), the same rates of processing the impacts ($\beta_{x,y}$'s), different responsiveness ratios (each individual $\alpha_{x,y}/\beta_{x,y}$), the same mean number of responses per message from each party (each $\alpha_{\mathsf{1},x}/\beta_{\mathsf{1},x} + \alpha_{\mathsf{2},x}/\beta_{\mathsf{2},x}$), and the same mean number of messages overall ($\E{N}$).
 In this way, these constructions preserve the overall average work within the service interaction, but the particular responsibilities shift across the relationship between customer and agent.

 With these four settings in hand, let us now precisely describe the two experiments we conduct for each combination of parameters.
 First, we simulate at the agent-level, meaning we simulate customer-agent interactions under a fixed, constant concurrency level and repeat the experiment for different concurrency levels.
 In essence, this is simulating the model analyzed throughout the paper, with the addition of the quad-directional representation of the interaction.
-Services are closed at their natural duration (occurrence of the final contribution in the cluster), and hence the focal performance metric is agent-level service rate, meaning the fixed concurrency level divided by the mean service duration at that level.\endnote{In the main body, we simply use the term ``throughput'' to refer to agent-level service rate, but here we take a more precise terminology, given the two different levels of the simulation experiments.} As we studied in Section~\ref{polySec}, we take the agent-side slowdown function to be $h(\mathcal{K}) = \mathcal{K}^\sigma$, where $\mathcal{K}$ is the concurrency level and where $\sigma > 0$.
+Services are closed at their natural duration (occurring at the final contribution in the cluster), and hence the focal performance metric is agent-level service rate, meaning the fixed concurrency level divided by the mean service duration at that level.\endnote{In the main body, we simply use the term ``throughput'' to refer to agent-level service rate, but here we take a more precise terminology, given the two different levels of the simulation experiments.} As we studied in Section~\ref{polySec}, we take the agent-side slowdown function to be $h(\mathcal{K}) = \mathcal{K}^\sigma$, where $\mathcal{K}$ is the concurrency level and where $\sigma > 0$.
 Then, the system-level experiments take this agent-level interaction model and embed it within a queueing theoretic model of the agent's evolving concurrent workload.
-Specifically, we simulate a $M/Hawkes/\kappa+M$ model for the customers either waiting for or receiving service from one agent.
-In this setting, the argument of the slowdown function is the agent's concurrency at the current time, $\mathcal{K}_t$.
+Specifically, we simulate a $M/HC/\kappa+M$ model for the customers either waiting for or receiving service from one agent, where we use $HC$ to denote that the service duration is obtained via the Hawkes cluster model of the service interaction, which may depend on the state of the system.
+Specifically, the argument of the slowdown function is the agent's concurrency at the current time, $\mathcal{K}_t$.
 We vary the maximal concurrency level $\kappa$ across experiments.
 To extend beyond the agent-level experiments, we also now suppose that services are closed systematically, given by the stopping time when the probability of no more activity first reaches $p = 0.9$.
 For these synthetic experiments, the external arrival rate is $\lambda = 16$, and the abandonment rate is $\theta = 0.5$.
 All agent-level simulations contain $2^{20}$ replications, and all system-level simulations are comprised of $2^{10}$ replications, each with a time horizon of 200.